 In order to protect the environment and the health of everyone, EPA is continuously in contact with its federal, state, and tribal regulatory partners to assure that compliance with guidelines and regulations are met by organizations.
 EPA also oversees the compliance monitoring activities in the RCRA program to make sure that facilities are appropriately and regularly inspected.
 Simply put, RCRA establishes the framework for a national system of solid waste control.

 How can RCRA help mitigate the impact of improper waste management?

 The losses for an organization without an effective and sustainable waste management program can be financially devastating and crippling to its reputation.
 In addition, the EPA can charge penalties that could go as high as $37,500 for each day of noncompliance.
-In just a single month, an organization may find itself in position to lose $1,162,500, and put its reputation at risk permanently.
+In just a single month, an organization may find itself in a position to lose $1,162,500 and put its reputation at risk permanently.

-What are areas covered in the RCRA?
+What are the areas covered in the RCRA?